maestro-server/webdocs/docs/installing/external_rabbitmq.rst

 ---------

-You can spin up a rabbitmq externally, it uses `CELERY_BROKER_URL` env variable.
+You can spin up a rabbitmq externally, you can do using the `CELERY_BROKER_URL` env variable.

 =================================== ========================== =======================================================
  Env Variables                       Default                    Description